Find all the latest Release accouncements in this page:

 3 - Excel Output – Drug Pipeline Databases

 Changes implemented to improve the export from AdisInsight: Drugs and IMS R&D Focus – specifically.
 Changes may be noticeable elsewhere too.
-To see more details of the columns changed or newly introduced go to the related box in Support Materials.
+To see more details of the columns changed or newly introduced go to the related box in the Database Information page.

 4 - PQD Visualization – 5 more charts